 What are urban wildlife?

-An urban environment exerts novel selective pressures on wildlife species due to habitat modification, natural habitat loss, and surrounding human population.
+An urban environment exerts novel selective pressures on wildlife species due to habitat modification, natural habitat loss and fragmentation, and the surrounding human population.
+As we develop the land, we contribute to changes in food, water, shelter, and space for wildlife that occupy these areas.

 What are some of the most common wildlife living in Fairfax County?